Data Harmonization and Why Automate it

 Data harmonization applied to metrology

-In short, it is a matter of combining measures according to common parameters.
-To harmonize the data, the collection method and the pre-existing data must be compatible.
+In short, it is a matter of combining measures according to standard parameters.
+The collection method and pre-existing data must be compatible to harmonize the data.
 In the case of metrology, this compatibility can be established by timestamp and unit of measurement.

 Why automate data harmonization?